 The formula is used to compare the value in cell C5 to the other values in the range $C$5:$C$11 and determine its relative position.
 The result will be a number between 0 and 1, where a value of 0 means that the value in cell C5 is the smallest value in the range, and a value of 1 means that the value in cell C5 is the largest value in the range.
 The relative rank of a value can be useful in analyzing data and making comparisons between different values.

-9. Rank Highest to Lowest with Non-Adjacent Cells
+Method 9 – Rank from Highest to Lowest with Non-Adjacent Cells

 In this section, we are going from highest to lowest with a non-adjacent dataset.
-Previously, we used the whole dataset, now we will use data with gaps.
-We have used IFERROR and RANK functions on the dataset below and you will follow the step below.
+We will use the same dataset but use a limited selection.

 =IFERROR(RANK(C5,($C$5,$C$11,$C$9)), "")